Previous home to a Bonaparte botanist, the Shangri-La Paris is a unique take on Parisian life that can’t be matched.

 Verdict: 9.5 out of 10

-The Shangri-La Paris is your ultimate swish Parisian residency.
-With lush 19th century vibes and all the modern luxuries, it’s the perfect tonic for the often-hectic city of lights.
+The Shangri-La Paris is your ultimate luxurious Parisian residency.
+With lush 19th century vibes and the modern opulence Shangri-La is known for, it’s the perfect tonic for the often-hectic city of lights.